abreis/swift-gissumo/doc/Configuration.md

   Decision module configuration.

   - `triggerDelay`: time, in seconds, to wait before the decision algorithms are executed (e.g., to allow cars to build their coverage maps).
+  - `mapRequestReach`: choose from:
+    - `1hop`: a 1-hop request.
+    - `2hop`: a 2-hop request.
+    - `geocast2r`: a geocast request to a circle of range 2*radioRange.
   - `algorithm/inUse`: select a decision algorithm to use, by name.
   - `algorithm/<algorithmName>`: the parameters of a given algorithm.